Twitter Thinks Donald Trump Used A Body Double For Melania In First Public Appearance After Hush Money Scandal

 A video of Melania Trump in the first public appearance with her husband since his hush money scandal blew up has the internet buzzing, with some theorizing that Donald used a body double of his wife.

-The strange theory took hold on Twitter after the First Couple boarded Marine One for a stop in Ohio, where they visited a hospital as part of the First Lady’s initiative to bring attention to a rare disorder.
-While everything looked normal as Melania Trump boarded the plane and stopped at the hospital, the return trip caught the attention of Twitter for the First Lady’s seemingly unrecognizable appearance.
+The strange theory took hold on Twitter after the first couple boarded Marine One for a stop in Ohio, where they visited a hospital as part of the first lady’s initiative to bring attention to a rare disorder.
+While everything looked normal as Melania Trump boarded the plane and stopped at the hospital, the return trip caught the attention of Twitter for the first lady’s seemingly unrecognizable appearance.

 Many believed that the person who got off the plane with Donald Trump wasn’t actually Melania but instead a body double, though it wasn’t clear why the real Melania would travel and appear with him.
 Some conspiracy theorists went even deeper down the rabbit hole, suggesting that she may have used the trip as cover to escape the White House.